 St James have a lot of involvement with the homeless, including helping to run the Soup Kitchen 5 days a week most of the year round and also a Winter Night Shelter

-As a guitar-playing granny, I love being involved in the pre-school programme at Muswell Hill Methodist Church, and especially getting everyone singing together.
+As a guitar-playing granny, I love being involved in the pre-school community programme at Muswell Hill Methodist Church, and especially getting everyone singing together.
 Muswell Hill is a great place to live – but can also be very lonely for new parents living far from family and friends.
 So opportunities for meeting with others in the same boat can really help in enjoying and gaining confidence in this new world.

 We see hundreds of under 3’s from ‘bumps’ upwards each week – coming in for our baby and toddler groups, for Health Visitor or Midwife clinics, for groups run by independent providers, or just to drop in and play.
 North Bank (our adjoining ‘church hall’) is a surviving mid-Victorian villa: now refurbished for church and community, it makes a lovely nurturing base for activities that can also spill out into the gardens.
 It’s a privilege to share with the rich diversity of families at this stage in their lives – and lovely to have impromptu catch-ups in unexpected places in subsequent years!